lukasgunschera/lukasWebsite/content/authors/admin/_index.md

     url: https://www.mrc-cbu.cam.ac.uk/

 # Short bio (displayed in user profile at end of posts)
 bio: I am a PhD student at the MRC Cognition and Brain Sciences Unit at the University of Cambridge.
-I am particularly interested in the cognitive and social mechanisms that underlie engagement and outcomes of social media use.
-My research uses a combination of longitudinal and computational approaches to examining the (cognitive) mechanisms implicated in social media use and mental health.
+My research integrates computational modelling with experimental and longitudinal methods to examine the behavioural and neurocognitive mechanisms connecting social media use and mental health outcomes.
+I’m particularly interested in identifying factors that contribute to risk and resilience in digital environments, with special attention to addictive behaviour patterns.
+This work aims to bridge theoretical understanding with practical applications, ultimately informing evidence-based intervention and policy development.
 I have a background in methodology and statistics and focus on conducting open and reproducible research.

 # Interests to show in About widget
 interests: